canonical/launchpad-manual/docs/user/how-to/packaging/request-ppa-architectures.rst

 Enabling an architecture affects only new uploads; sources already published in the PPA are not built for it.
-To build an already-published source for a newly-enabled architecture, copy the source within the PPA: use the :ref:`copying-packages` workflow with "This PPA" as the destination, "The same series", and "Copy existing binaries".
+To build an already-published source for a newly-enabled architecture, copy the source within the PPA.
+Use the :ref:`copying-packages` workflow with "This PPA" as the destination, "The same series", and "Copy existing binaries".
 Launchpad then creates the missing builds, with no re-upload needed.